gshs-ornl/wbstats/README.md

 # spanish
 cache_es <- wbcache(lang = "es")
 sum(is.na(cache_es$indicators$indicator))
-#> [1] 15084
+#> [1] 15094
 ```

 Legal
 =====

-The World Bank Group, or any of its member instutions, do not support or endorse this software and are not libable for any findings or conclusions that come from the use of this software.
+The World Bank Group, or any of its member instutions, do not support or endorse this software and are not liable for any findings or conclusions that come from the use of this software.

 [1] <http://www.worldbank.org/>